andergtk/localhost-looking-good/README.md

 ## Contributing

-Any suggestions of correction or improvement are wellcome.
+Any suggestion or improvement are wellcome.

 ## License